ivocostov/SoftUni/README.md

 This is my Python Fundamentals Course at SoftUni.
 Here are uploaded the tasks to which we as students have to find answers.
-If they are of any help to ypu feel free to use them.
+If they are of any help to you feel free to use them.